1yian/ELFLoader/README.md

 # ELF Loader

-This project, developed for a graduate systems class, involves the implementation of a program that loads and executes executables in the user-space.
+This project, developed for my graduate systems class is the implementation of programs that loads and executes executables in the user-space.

 ## Motivation